mm318/kompute/README.md

 ## Getting Started

-Below you can find a GPU multiplication example using the C++ and Python Kompute interfaces.
+Below you can find a GPU multiplication example using the C++ Kompute interfaces.

 You can [join the Discord](https://discord.gg/MaH5Jv5zwv) for questions / discussion, open a [github issue](https://github.com/KomputeProject/kompute/issues/new), or read [the documentation](https://kompute.cc/).